jonfernandez12/FRIDAY_code_challenge/docs/technical/future_implementations.md

 ## Deepparse

 Using a pre-trained machine learning model its been hopeless and has lead to bad results, however I would not exclude to train some model with a huge database to get better results.

+## Documentation

+Regarding documentation, I did not have time to use some profiler like pylint to generate an UML diagram so as to show in a visual graph the relation between classes and methods .